No End in SiteJohn Haber

 Nonsite from Smithson to New Media

 Robert Smithson liked deductive logic and formal systems well enough, so long as others took care of them.
-His spiral of earth, slowly sinking into the Great Salt Lake, could almost parody a Sol LeWitt wall drawing.
+His spiral of earth, slowly sinking into the Great Salt Lake, could almost undermine a Sol LeWitt wall drawing.
 But had he foreseen a digital universe, would he ever have entered the gallery?

 Nonsite as rupture

 Smithson did enter the gallery, of course, where his work has a notably low-tech and strikingly physical presence—even in the mirror.
 His Enantiomorphic Chambers, like his arrays of mirrors amid salt and rubble, could almost make a mockery of conceptual art.
 As for fancier algorithms underlying digital art now, better bury them with an old-fashioned steam shovel before they get out of hand.

 It takes chance, in the collision of millions upon millions of molecules, to produce his beloved entropy and the arrow of time.
 It takes a serious rupture of gallery and museum walls to create earthworks, the mark of the creative artist on the landscape.
 It takes a more subtle breach to invent nonsites, the presence of the landscape within a gallery—in the case of Sabine Hornig, an urban landscape.
 It takes a certain permeability between artist, object, nature, and human history to suffer either then to take its course.
 Spiral Jetty now makes its reappearance from time to time after many years underwater, and I hardly know whether to thank happenstance, patterns of water use, or global warming.